-Disciplinary action will be initiated if a Diagnostic Medical Sonography student fails to follow program policy guidelines and/or meet program requirements.
-This will include use of the Non-Compliance Form with consequences potentially leading to Program dismissal should infractions not be rectified accordingly.
+Disciplinary action will be initiated if an Echocardiography student fails to follow program policy guidelines and/or meet program requirements.
+This will include the use of the Non-Compliance Form with consequences potentially leading to Program dismissal should infractions not be rectified accordingly.
 Students are also expected to follow the Trocaire College Catalog.
 Consequences may include probationary measures, grade adjustments, or dismissal.
-See the Non-Compliance form in the "Forms Manual".
+See the Non-Compliance form in the "Forms Manual."